andrewlu000/personal_website/content/_index.md

 Hello!
-I'm Andrew, an undergraduate computer engineer and researcher from Ventura County, California, currently based in Atlanta.
+I'm Andrew, an undergraduate computer engineer and researcher from Ventura County, California, based in Atlanta.

 In my free time, I work on FOSS projects, write music, and play competitive CS2.